hindbkl/Networks_Project/README.md

 ## Previous functional version

 - Issues :
 When adding encryption and undirect communication between client and server, unsolvable errors were raised.
+What works in the last version given in this git is : register, log in and password encrytpion/decryption.
+When logging in and trying to fetch contacts, the errors occur.

 Before that, a version with direct access from client to server was implemented.
 This version can be found in commit e39ae3a (e39ae3a1b35f0aa67e368aa424a0a3c0484af40e - "Merge remote-tracking branch 'origin/master' into master").

 - Direct client/server communication :
-In the version cited above, clients can register, login, and communicate from the same laptop.
-Here is the message view that it would give :
+In the version cited above, clients can register, login, and communicate.
+However, their passwords and messages are not encrypted.
+Here is an example of message view that it could give :

 ![](https://github.com/hindbkl/Networks_Project/blob/master/images/messages_ok.png)